two-hundred/celerity-docs/docs/blueprint/specification.md

 #### Child Blueprint Includes

 References can be used in any **value** in a child blueprint include.
-This includes the path, variables and metadata properties.
+This includes the path, variables, metadata and description properties.

 An example of this would be the following: